Home / Mis-sold investment claims / Mis-Sold PEPs

 Did you take out a PEP between 1986 and 1999?
 Think back to when you took it out.
 Do you remember whether the associated risk was communicated to you?
 If you took out a PEP and the risk wasn’t explained, then you might be able to make claims against the bank you took the PEP out with.

 When seeking professional financial advice, you should expect honesty from your adviser.
-But where you were not granted this courtesy, there is a chance that you may be due compensation.
+But where you were not granted this courtesy, there is a chance that you may be due investment compensation.

 A PEP was a high risk investment.
 Before being allowed to take it out, you should have been asked about your attitude to risk.
 If you were risk-averse, this was not the right product for you.